VictorDenisov/victordenisov.github.com/source/_posts/2019-03-24-coproduct-in-golang.markdown

 categories:
 ---

-Coproduct in Golang according to this are implemented as standard visitor pattern from OOP:
+Coproduct in Golang according to 1. should be implemented as standard visitor pattern from OOP:

 In this post I would like to research the performance implications of using golang as described here: